About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 Caldo tlalpeño is a popular Mexican soup from the Tlalpan neighborhood in Mexico City, where it is thought to have first originated in a street stall.
 It is basically chicken soup with chipotle for a bit of spiciness and redness.
-It is also commonly served with chickpeas but some recipes don’t call for it, so it depends on the chef.
+It is also commonly served with chickpeas but some recipes don’t call for it, so it depends on the cook.

 How to Make Caldo Tlalpeño

-What To Serve with Tlalpeño Soup
+How to Serve Mexican Tlalpeño Soup

 How to Store & Reheat Leftovers

+- Fridge.
 Refrigerate any cooled leftovers in an airtight container for up to 5 days.

+- To reheat.
 Reheat it by popping it into the microwave for 1-2 minutes or until warm.
 If you prefer to do it on the stove, pour it into a small pot over medium heat and let it heat for 4-5 minutes or until warm.